Can I seek advice from a CEO who started a business like mine a long time ago?

 I started an RTD tea-producing company, with my own brand name, and I am going through many obstacles and challenges that are slowing me down dramatically.
 I was wondering if it is a good idea to contact a CEO/ owner of a multimillion-dollar company for lunch or meeting for advice, encouragement and motivation.
 If it is proper, how do I approach him?
 Is it OK to call on the phone?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Thanks so much for this terrific question!
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Thanks so much for this terrific question!
 Yes, you absolutely should try to contact more established people in the tea business.
 You have nothing to lose by doing so and everything to gain.

 I’d suggest seeing if anyone in your network can facilitate the introduction first, or see if there is a place you might be able to meet one or more of your industry’s leaders at national or regional conferences, or at other venues where they might be speaking.